Travel apps – Hotels, flights, transportation, communication, handyman

 Norwegian users, like me, very often use a website called Finn to meta search other search motors for cheap flights, accommodation, rental cars and more.

 One last tip: I often check several hotel and flight search engines to compare prices, but I also check directly with the airline and hotel.
-There might be better fares there because they are unwilling to pay for the high commissions companies like Booking.com charge.
+They might offer better fares simply because they are unwilling to pay for the high commissions companies like Booking.com charge.
 If you are a member of one of the airline mileage clubs or hotel networks, you are almost certain to check their website for promotions.

 Local transportation

 In a historical context finding out how to get on wheels from A to B in a big city, how to pay for the ticket and how much, has been a constant challenge for travellers who roam from place to place, country to country.
 Not to say what you should do to avoid being ripped off by semi-criminal taxi drivers.
-Well, now there’s an app for that as well.
+Well, now there are apps for that as well.
+Some that I have used before are no longer in operation though.

 Of course, guidebooks offer invaluable information about this too.
 Then there are apps.
 Apps from local public transportation providers are available from a growing number of places, in particular big cities.
 I have downloaded, entered my credit card numbers and used them where ever I have travelled during the last few years.
 After that I have uninstalled them.
 These apps are configured to pay for trains, trams, buses, or metro in a city, and sometimes they also include timetables.
 Timetables are often covered by Google Maps.
 The most important thing is that payment is made so easy, and you avoid the language obstacle involved in buying a ticket from an obscure kiosk somewhere near the bus stop.